Hi friend! Meet us at App.js Conf in Krakow, Poland on April 4th and 5th with workshops and talks. Learn more

-When you open XDE for the first time you’ll be greeted by this sign in screen.
+When you open XDE for the first time you'll be greeted by this sign in screen.
 If you have an account already, go ahead and sign in.
-If you don’t, either sign in with Github or register an account.
+If you don't, you can register an account.

 Success, you signed in!
 From this screen you may want to create a new project or open an existing one.
 We list some of your most recently opened projects for convenience.

 Click on Project and you'll see everything you can do from here.
 Naturally you cannot close a project or show it in finder, etc, because you don't have one opened yet.

 At any time you can click on your username in the top right and sign out.
 Or log out.
 Who can really agree on the verbiage?